teng4/demo_UDP_slx2python/README.md

 # demo_UDP_slx2python
-This demo is to (1) send UDP data from Matlab/Simulink and (2) receive the data by python code and do live data plot.
+This demo is to (1) send UDP data from Matlab/Simulink and (2) receive the UDP data by python code and do live data plot.

 # Description